Priya Basil

 From 2021 to 2023 Basil was International Writer in Residence for Mindscapes, a project of the Wellcome Trust UK, devoted to transforming how we understand, talk about and treat mental health.
-As part of this Priya undertook a research journey which spanned six continents to learn about different understandings of well being and practices of healing.
+As part of this Priya undertook a research journey which spanned six continents to learn about different understandings of well-being and practices of healing.
 In 2024, Basil was writer in residence with Canopy, a project by Wellcome intended to put health at the centre of climate action.

 Writing

 Her first novel, Ishq and Mushq, was published in 2007.
 Ishq and Mushq is a family saga which illuminates the problem of cultural identity for immigrants over several generations, and raises questions of memory, exile and self-rediscovery.
 Ishq and Mushq came second in the World Book Day "Book to Talk About 2008" competition.
 The novel was also short-listed for a Commonwealth Writers' Prize, and long-listed for the Dylan Thomas Prize and the International Dublin Literary Award.

 Her second novel, The Obscure Logic of the Heart, was published in June 2010.
 It tells the love story of the Muslim Lina and the secular Kenyan architecture student, Anil, against a background of socio-political problems.

 Basil's novella Strangers on the 16:02 was published in 2011.

 Her book Be My Guest: Reflections on Food, Community and the meaning of Generosity, was one of The Observers Best Books of 2019, and was selected as non-fiction book of the year by Deutschlandfunk Kultur in Germany.
 Her book In Us and Now, Becoming Feminist was published in German translation (Im Wir und Jetzt, Feministin werden) with Suhrkamp in 2021.

 In autumn 2014, Basil took up the Writers' Lectureship at the University of Tübingen.
 She shared the honour with Chika Unigwe.

+Basil is for 2025/26 at The Centre for Advanced Study inherit.heritage in transformation, a Käte Hamburger Kolleg based at the Humboldt-Universität zu Berlin, a fellow.

 Basil's other writings have been published in The Guardian, Die Zeit and the Asia Literary Review.
 She is a contributor to Lettre International, a German-language literary magazine.
 Her themes include art, Europe, democracy, migration and (neo-)colonialism.